varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-code.rst

 ============

 Whenever a VCL program is loaded, the built-in VCL is appended to it.
-The :ref:`vcl-built-in-subs` have a special property, they can appear multiple times and the result is concatenation of all built-in subroutines.
+The vcl built-in subs (:ref:`vcl_steps`) have a special property, they can appear multiple times and the result is concatenation of all built-in subroutines.

 For example, let's take the following snippet::